MrSwitch/hello.js/README.md

 ## hello.on()

 Bind a callback to an event.
-An event maybe triggered by a change in user state or a change in some detail.
+An event may be triggered by a change in user state or a change in some detail.

 ### hello.on( event, callback );